 Summary

-The challenge is that the information can be from within a single health care facility or from two or more facilities and can be from multiple disciplines.
-It can cover multiple periods in time as well as different clinical or social/family events.
+The challenge is that clinical capture or documentation of care information can originate or reside from within a single health care facility or from two or more facilities, and can arise from multiple disciplines.
+The information can span multiple periods of time and different clinical or social/family events.
 Multiple pieces of information can be confusing, conflicting, and lead to patient safety issue.
-The process of reconciling and consolidating clinical data/information and associated metadata from two or more sources can be daunting.
+The process of reconciling and consolidating clinical data/information and associated metadata from multiple sources can be daunting.

-IHE technical framework supplement on reconciliation of diagnosis, allergies and medications attempts to solve this problem but is limited in scope to a small category of clinical data.
-IHE Patient Care Plan profile reconciles interventions and goals which is also limited in scope in relation to category of clinical data.
+IHE technical framework supplement on reconciliation of diagnosis, allergies and medications attempts to solve this problem, but is limited in scope to a small category of clinical data.
+IHE Patient Care Plan profile reconciles interventions and goals, which is itself also limited in scope relative to categories of clinical data.

 A Reconciliation of Clinical Content and Care Providers profile will Identify and examine heuristics that can be used to facilitate identification of duplicated, overlapping, conflicting or superseded entries.
 This will be done by developing a reconciliation template that is generic enough to be used to reconcile any clinical data that needs reconciling.
-The reconciliation template will identify the performers of the reconciliation process, and the clinical data and sources that were used in that process.
+The reconciliation template will identify performers of a reconciliation process, and clinical data and sources used in that process.

 World Health Organization (WHO) World Alliance for Patient Safety and Collaborating Centre identifies the problems, impact, issues and suggested action for reconciliation accuracy at transitions of care.
 In the United States, clinical information reconciliation is needed as a component of Health Information Technology: Standards, Implementation Specifications, and Certification Criteria for Electronic Health Record Technology, 2014 Edition final rule.
 Australia Department of Health Victoria (Australia) Quality Use of Medicine includes reconciliation of medication as a key patient safety effort.

-IHE will be a good venue to solve this problem because IHE has identified this issue and has attempted to solve a component of the problem by developing the RECON profile (reconciliation of allergies, medications and problems) and the Patient Care Plan profile (reconciliation of interventions and goals).
+IHE will be a good venue to solve this problem because IHE has already identified this issue and attempted to solve a component of the problem in developing the RECON profile (reconciliation of allergies, medications and problems) and the Patient Care Plan profile (reconciliation of interventions and goals).

 The Problem

-Currently, in IHE you can only reconcile medications, allergies, and diagnosis (problems) using the RECON profile.
+Currently, in IHE one can only reconcile medications, allergies, and diagnosis (problems) using the RECON profile.
 When patient care plan information is exchanged, there needs to be a way to reconcile and consolidate data so that information is easy to understand and patient care is optimized.
-We need to provide the ability to electronically reconcile and consolidate all types of clinically relevant data.
-Business rules determine the data that would need to be reconciled.
-This profile will provide the guidance to accomplish clinical data and care provider reconciliation.
+We need to provide an ability to electronically reconcile and consolidate all types of clinically relevant data.
+Business rules determine data that should be reconciled.
+This profile will provide guidance to accomplish clinical data and care provider reconciliation.

 Currently, reconciliation and consolidation of clinically relevant data is done manually.
 This can be time consuming and prone to human error.
-We need the ability to assist in reconciling and consolidating data that will assist with the heavy lifting and make it easier for human intervention.
+We need the ability to assist in reconciling and consolidating data that will, in turn, make it easier for human intervention.
 This is not intended to replace human action, but is meant to augment and assist in the act of reconciling and consolidating clinical information.

 Use Cases